 - SSH access limited to a 'trusted' source IP

-If key based auth is used, the public key needs to be inspected to make sure it doesn't tie back to you.
+If key based auth is used, the public key needs to be inspected to make sure it doesn't tie back to you (2019: for someone with resources/time, this can be done without compromising your box).
 A new key should be generated and then specified in your client's SSH config file (using IdentityFile).

 However, ideally SSH needs to be firewalled off to prevent against Server key comparison based attacks (See Firewall config basics below for an example).